rbtnn/vim-coloredit/README.md

 This plugin provides to edit "#rrggbb" or "rgb(rr,gg,bb)" or "rgba(rr,gg,bb,aa)".
 When you edit "rgba(rr,gg,bb,aa)", you can not edit alpha value.
+And this plugin provides to switch to complementary color and reverse color.

 ## Usage